blackwindsy/project-aria/README.md

        cd C:\Users\myaccount\project-aria
 	   docker image build -t ariatool -f projectaria.dockerfile .

-1. [Local Windows machine] Get IP address of the Docker Host (i.e. your Windows machine).
-Execute the following in command prompt.

-       ipconfig

 1. [Local Windows machine] Run Docker container for Aria Tool, using the image built in the previous step.
-Replace the IP address value in `docker_host_ip` part of DISPLAY environment variable in the command with the values acquired in the previous step.
+Replace the IP address value in `docker_host_ip` part of DISPLAY environment variable in the command with the value for the local Windows machine.
 Execute the following in command prompt.

 	   docker container run -it --name ariatool -e DISPLAY=docker_host_ip:0.0 ariatool bash